Last updated on

 My Easy Cinnamon Oat Crumble Recipe

 Whenever I bake a cake with a cinnamon oat crumble, it tends to be my favorite element to the cake!
 There’s something about this wonderful recipe that always brings some warmness to your soul and a smile to your face.
-Too much?
-Haha, I really love this recipe and what it adds to my desserts!
+Truly!
+I really love this recipe and what it adds to my desserts!
 And I know you’ll end up loving my easy cinnamon oat crumble recipe too!

 What You’ll Need for Cinnamon Oat Crumble